MaksKhan/RuCode_7/README.md

 ## ✍️ What was the task this year?

 The popularity of the 🤖 chat-GPT has also affected this competition.
-The task was to classify the dialogues in order to find which were conducted by AI system and which were conducted by people.
+The task was to classify the dialogues in order to find which were conducted by AI system and which were conducted by people (**Text Generation Detection**).

 # 🏆 What is our result?